trilisser/nCoV_analysis/README.md

 https://cov-lineages.org/global_report_B.1.351.html
 https://cov-lineages.org/global_report_P.1.html

 NB!
-THe script doesn't support _insertions_!
+The script doesn't support *insertions*!

 ## how to use it